Normal Labor - First Stage

 The mucus plug may consist of thin or thick mucus.
 It may be just bloodstained in some women, resulting in brownish vaginal discharge.
 But in others , there may be frank bleeding at the time of expulsion of the mucus plug.

-• Rupture of Membranes: In many women, the onset of labor is signified by the rupture of the bag of waters (rupture of membranes) without any prior abdominal pain.
+In many women, the onset of labor is characterized by the rupture of the bag of waters (rupture of membranes) without any prior abdominal pain.
 The rupture of the membranes may occur with a sudden gush of waters, or with only a thin trickle that is barely enough to soak the underwears.

 Usually, leakage of water is more in the lying down position.
 Standing or sitting up causes the head of the fetus to plug the mouth of the uterus and prevents outflow of the amniotic fluids (waters).

-Dilation of the cervix occurs from 0 cm to 4 cm.
+The cervix dilates to 3-4 cm in this stage..
 The frequency of the uterine contractions at this stage is from 1-3 per 10 minutes in normal labour and each contraction lasts for less than a minute.
 The uterus may become firm and more prominent with every contraction.

-In some women, the labor pains start at the back.
+In some women, the labor pains start at the back rather than in the abdomen.
 This is more likely if the head of the fetus is more posteriorly placed and presses on the mother's spine or ligaments.

 The cervix dilates from 4 cm to 8 cm.
 Women whose waters have not ruptured at the onset of labour, can experience a gush of water flowing out of the vagina at this stage.

-MANAGEMENT OF FIRST STAGE OF NORMAL LABOUR The principle of management of this stage is to prepare the patient to have a safe vaginal delivery and to carefully monitor the vital signs for eary detection of any deviation from the normal.
+The principle of management of this stage is to prepare the patient to have a safe vaginal delivery and to carefully monitor the vital signs for early detection of any deviation from the normal.

 • Thorough general and obstetrical examination is done as soon as labor pains start to plan for an uncomplicated labour, to check for a normal fetal heart rate and to exclude any cephalopelvic disproportion (where the diameter of the head is larger than the mother's pelvis).